anhdat/MyNotes/Some tips for power learning.md

-Some tips for learning things:
+Some tips for power learning.md

 - Do it together.
 - Write it down.
 - Expose yourself to advanced topics.